ThanaCS/Kotlin-Puzzle-Game/README.md

 # Puzz

-Puzz is a hyper-casual puzzle game made with kotlin with more than 10 levels.<br>
+Puzz is a puzzle game made with kotlin with more than 10 levels.<br>

 ## Preview
 <img src="https://i.ibb.co/JkdqcWH/Group-1-1.png" width="100%">